ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

 Tags are also supported in sheet names.

+#### Board report

+Templater also supports PowerPoint.

+Simple replace, table resize or even embedded chart processing is supported.

+When tag is repeated in multiple collections it will be processed accordingly, which means that same data source can be displayed in various different ways.

 #### Charts

 Excel charts can be created based on data source (either table or range).